Flavius1996/VNTS-faster-rcnn/README.md

 ```
 For the complete testing, [test dataset](https://drive.google.com/open?id=1b3TSfcyODeybJPoVLdwJALcz7JMPPlxx) has to be download and placed in the folder mentioned above

-### Beyond the demo: installation for training and testing models
+### Installation for training and testing models

 Before starting, you need to download the Vietnam traffic sign datasets from [VietNam Traffic Signs Datasets](https://drive.google.com/open?id=18Wm6viFtG7eScIxRw26Zn3gd5rhsmQ6R).
 In this implementation, the training and test datasets that were used for the competition ( [training data set](https://drive.google.com/open?id=1XU2jQrHc24KPelBf_C4LxBon1z3uPoUB), [test data set](https://drive.google.com/open?id=1b3TSfcyODeybJPoVLdwJALcz7JMPPlxx) ) is used.

 Here, the main goal is to enable Faster R-CNN to detect and classify traffic sign.
 So, model performance evaluation in test dataset was not carried out.
 The downloaded test dataset was only used for visual testing.
 After the dataset is downloaded, prepare the following directory structure.
-The training zip file contains the following files
+The training folder contains the following files:
 - folders
 - images (00000.ppm, 00001.ppm...., 00423.ppm)
-- gt.txt
+- train_annotation.txt

 Copy all the images into Images directory as shown below.
-Rename gt.txt as train.txt and keep both gt.txt and train.txt as shown below.
+Copy train_annotation.txt to ImageSets folder as train.txt and to Annotations folder as gt.txt

 ##### Format Your Dataset
-At first, the dataset must be well organzied with the required format.
 ```
 VNTSDB
 |-- Annotations
-    |-- gt.txt (Annotation files)
+    |-- gt.txt (clone train_annotation.txt)
 |-- Images
-    |-- *.ppm (Image files)
+    |-- *.ppm (424 training image files)
 |-- ImageSets
-    |-- train.txt
+    |-- train.txt (clone train_annotation.txt)
 ```

 ##### Download pre-trained ImageNet models